ufo-github/ponyfoo/posts/2013-09-19_deploying-node-apps-to-aws-using-grunt.md

 Sweet, huh?
 That's really concise!
 Now we can run `grunt ec2_lookup:foobar` and get some JSON describing the metadata for an EC2 instance tagged with the name `foobar`.
 That's nice syntactic sugar, but barely any better than using the `aws` CLI tool directly.
 Well, the power of this approach reveals itself when we start combining different commands in new and useful ways.
 Let's start heading in the direction of launching a new EC2 instance.
 That's pretty easy to do using their [web interface](https://console.aws.amazon.com/console/home "Amazon Web Services Console Home"), but we can spend a bunch of time typing away at our terminal and it'll be pretty hard to get it right, besides: we came for the automation.

+Here's a similar task in action, which allows us to look up instances based on their state:

+![ec2-list.png][1]

 ## Launching an EC2 instance

 The first step we have to take for launching an EC2 instance, is generating an SSH key-pair so that we can access it from the command-line.
 Then we have to actually run the instance, providing a bunch of parameters to the CLI.
 Our launch task looks pretty simple: